 All materials, (paint, walls, etc) used for the renovation at Mariott are low gas-emitting products.
 Furniture in public areas is Greenguard Indoor Air Quality Certified, which means it meets standards related to off gassing.
 The formaldehyde-free fiberboard used in the ARC bins are also Certified.

 The library's renovated loading dock includes an area built to handle an aggressive recycling program that serves approximately 300 library staff and thousands of library patrons, who collectively visit the library over a million and a half times annually.
 The library recycles paper, cardboard, aluminum, and plastics #1-2 through the University's recycling program.
 The Library also recycles Styrofoam, computer diskettes, and batteries.
 Recycling bins are located in all staff and public areas throughout the building.
-Batteries can be dropped off for proper disposal and recycling at the Student Computing Services (SCS) desk located in the Knowledge Commons on level 2.
+Batteries can be dropped off for proper disposal and recycling at the Knowledge Commons desk on level 2.

 Walls in the public area of the original 1968 building were comprised of travertine, a natural stone, which was also used in the building of the Roman Coliseum.
 The travertine was not removed and discarded as part of the renovation.
 In fact, it was preserved and reused throughout the public areas of the building.
 The artwork by Paul Housberg on the wall of the grand staircase incorporates travertine.
 This artwork hides the system for venting smoke out of the library during a fire.
 The art is titled "Another Beautiful Day Has Dawned Upon Us."
 It is 50 feet high and 13 feet wide.